-Cooking a lamb roast is very simple and requires minimal ingredients (like 6).
+Here's how to cook a boneless leg of lamb that's perfectly roasted and flavorful - every time.
+This tender juicy lamb roast with garlic and herbs can be enjoyed any time of the year.
+Cooking a lamb roast is very simple and requires minimal ingredients (only 6).
 These instructions will work whether you have a semi-boneless or bone-in leg of lamb.
 Are you ready to make it? 🙂

-You will love this Boneless Leg Lamb Recipe
+You Will Love This Boneless Leg Lamb Recipe

-An easy-to-make boneless leg of lamb recipe!
+You'll love this easy-to-make boneless leg of lamb recipe!
 So many people avoid cooking roasts because they think they are hard or challenging.
 Definitely not!
 In fact, I think they are often the easiest way to cook meat.
+Roasts usually only require a few ingredients - usually just olive oil, salt, pepper, and herbs.

 Not Just For The Holidays

-Growing up we always had a ham and lamb on Easter.
-Most people serve a lamb roast on special occasions so it definitely reminds me of the holidays.
+Growing up, we always had a ham and lamb on Easter.
+Most people serve a lamb roast on special occasions, so it definitely reminds me of the holidays.

-What you'll need for this Boneless Leg Lamb Recipe
+What You'll Need For This Boneless Leg Lamb Recipe

 - Lamb Roast - you can use a boneless leg of lamb or semi-boneless